elixir-europe/elixir-smp-lesson/docs/chapters/stage2_construction.md

 > - Which testing approach will be used (including the list of the types of test implemented and relevant test parameters)?
 > - Does the testing approach also include sample example input and output files?
 > - What are the actual scope, goals and purpose of the software?
 How will these be documented?
+> They will write their answers in a shared document.
+> The instructor will discuss the answers and use the discussion as a starting point to deliver the following narrative.

 #### NEXT TIME: START FROM HERE
 >#### Narrative:
 > - How to test your software (different types of testing approaches)
+>   --> None, Unit, Integration, Functional, End-to-end, Linting, Regression, Frontend - GUI, Other (e.g.)
 > - Features of example input and output files (recommendations on how to create "ideal" test files)
 > - Effective ways to document your software

 **2. For each decision, explain why it’s important.**
 - testing approach needs to be defined (incl. the list of the types of test implemented and relevant test parameters)